sotnir/git-course/_episodes/01-local.md

 branches  config  description  HEAD  hooks  info  objects refs
 ~~~
 {: .output}
-The `.git` directory contains Git's configuration files.
-Be careful not to
+The `.git` directory contains Git's configuration files. **Be careful not to delete this directory by mistake!**
-accidentally delete this directory!

 ## Tracking files with a git repository